Harrogate railway station: Services

 Services increase in frequency at peak time to Leeds, resulting in 3tph (trains per hour).

 Late evenings an hourly service operates between Leeds, Harrogate and York.

 London North Eastern Railway operates six daily services to and from London King's Cross on Mondays to Saturdays.
 These trains also provide a third hourly clockface service to Leeds every two hours.

 Harrogate (Brunswick) station

 Harrogate's first railway station, Brunswick, was the terminus of York and North Midland Railway's branch line and the first train arrived there on 20 July 1848.
-The station was situated on the site where Trinity Methodist Church now stands, close to the Prince of Wales roundabout and some distance from either High or Low Harrogate.
-When the new line of the North Eastern Railway entered Harrogate via a cutting through The Stray, Brunswick closed and the first train into the town centre station was on 1 August 1862.
+There was a short tunnel between what is now Hornbeam Park Station, running under Langcliffe Avenue, and emerging on the west side of Leeds Road.The station was situated on the area, now part of the Stray, between the site where Trinity Methodist Church now stands and the Prince of Wales roundabout, and some distance from either High or Low Harrogate.
+It took its name from the nearby Brunswick Hotel, renamed the Prince of Wales during the First World War.
+When the new line of the North Eastern Railway opened on 1 August 1862, entering Harrogate via a cutting across the Stray, Brunswick closed to passenger traffic, although remaining in use for some time as a coal depot.
+In 1866 the tunnel was "fitted up for carriages to stand in during the winter" but it is not known how long this arrangement lasted.